14 Buggy and pram friendly walks Somerset

 Wimbleball Lake

-Part of the Exmoor Strolls collection, this walk offers a short, accessible route for people of all ages and abilities to experience Exmoor’s moors, valleys, and coast.
+Part of the Exmoor Strolls collection, this is one of Somerset’s prettiest places to walk with a pushchair, with a short, accessible route for people of all ages and abilities to experience Exmoor’s moors, valleys, and coast.
 The lovely 2.5-mile (4 km) there-and-back walk takes visitors with sturdy pushchairs alongside Wimbleball Lake to the high dam across the Haddeo Valley.

 Starting from Wimbleball Lake Café car park (postcode TA22 9NU), take the

 path heading towards the lake, then follow signs towards Wimbleball Wheeler and ‘To Dam’.
 For the best view of the spillway from the dam continue on the path straight-ahead.
 Return along the same route.
-Click here to see the route.
+Click here to see Wimbleball lake walks.

 Wimbleball Lake Haddeo Valley dam